Joha-will/Natours/README.md

 - How to write media queries in HTML;
 - How to allow the browser to decide the best image download, using the srcset attribute, width descriptors, and the sizes attribute of the <img> element.

+##### **Responsive images in CSS**

+- How to implement responsive images in CSS;
+- How to use resolution media queries to target high-resolution screens with 2x;
+- How to combine multiple conditions in media queries;

 </td></tr></table>